WIYY

 WIYY (97.9 FM, "98 Rock") is a commercial radio station in Baltimore, Maryland.
 It is owned by Hearst Communications and broadcasts a mainstream rock radio format.
-WIYY shares studios and offices with sister stations WBAL and WBAL-TV on Television Hill in the Woodberry section of Baltimore.
+WIYY shares studios and offices with sister stations WBAL (1090 AM) and WBAL-TV (channel 11) on Television Hill in the Woodberry section of Baltimore.
 WIYY's transmitter utilizes WBAL-TV's 'candlestick' antenna on the shared Television Hill candelabra tower.

 WIYY and WBAL are the flagship stations of the Baltimore Ravens radio network and the Baltimore Orioles Radio Network.
 The two are the only radio stations owned by the Hearst Corporation.

 History

 In January 1948, WMAR-FM signed on for the first time at 97.9, owned by the A.S.
 Abell Company, publishers of the Baltimore Sun and founders of WMAR-TV, Baltimore's first television station.
 WMAR-FM was a collaborative partner of Transit Rides Inc., developer of a music format designed for public transportation and owned by the Cincinnati-based Taft family.
 While many Americans were buying TV sets, few owned FM radios.
 After two years on the air, Abell decided shut down WMAR-FM in June 1950 and turned in its license to the Federal Communications Commission.
-(The WMAR-FM call letters returned to Baltimore in 1968 when Abell bought the station on 106.5, now WWMX).
+(The callsign WMAR-FM returned to Baltimore in 1968 when Abell bought the station on 106.5, now WWMX).

 The 97.9 frequency remained silent until December 1958 when WFDS-FM signed on for the first time, a classical music outlet under the ownership of William S. Cook, a Baltimore native and professional engineer.
 Cook created WFDS-FM as one of the first radio stations in the United States to experiment with stereo.
 The Hearst Corporation purchased the station in April 1960 and retained classical music while changing the call sign to WBAL-FM.

 In June 1975, WBAL-FM joined NBC Radio Network's 24-hour national "News and Information Service" (NIS) becoming an all news radio station on the FM dial, rare in that era.
 It was the largest market network affiliate of NIS not to be an NBC Radio owned-and-operated station.
 After two years of all-news and low ratings, NBC closed down NIS in late May 1977.
 But WBAL-FM bailed on the service early.